abdulmex/React-Redux-Bank/README.md

-# React Redux Bank APp
+# React Redux Bank App

 This app is a banking application that i used to practice Redux.